-Good governance enables charities and other non-profit organisations to demonstrate transparency, accountability and how they are involving key stakeholders in decision-making.
+Good governance enables charities and other non-profit organisations to demonstrate transparency, accountability and how they involve key stakeholders in decision-making.

 What good governance looks like is clearly set out in codes of governance and other governance and reporting requirements, however the reality of achieving these in practice is often a different story.
 The pressure to demonstrate transparency, openness to scrutiny and how the voices of different stakeholders are heard is growing.